 If no CWT bias exists, the proportion of PRH CWT returns to the PRH CWT mark rate should equal 1.000.
 The values for CWT Recovery bias ranged from 0.258 to 4.851 for the different age/broods examined (Table A.1).
-Even though the datasets are not complete for recent brood years, it appears that the CWT Recovery bias is less pronounced since brood year 2011.
+Even though the datasets are not complete for recent brood years, it appears that the CWT Recovery bias is less pronounced since brood years 2011 and 2014.
 The source of any bias is likely due to inappropriate expansion rate estimates resulting from non-representative placement of CWT groups within the general population of rearing in the channel ponds.
 However, several other factors may contribute to the variation in CWT Recovery bias such as tag loss, CWT detection efficiency, or differential survival of tagged fish.
 In addition, the estimate of bias may be influenced by the level of precision of the estimated # of PRH origin fish collected which varies for each age class of a given brood year due to size of the otolith sub-sample pulled from the demographic sample.
-In some cases, there are relatively few samples for age-2 and 5 fish for a given brood year for this estimate.
+In some cases, there are relatively few samples for age-2 and age-5 fish for a given brood year for this estimate.

 Verification of the juvenile CWT rate at time of release is necessary to determine level of potential bias associated with reported juvenile CWT rates.
 Sampling for CWT rates at time of release has occurred at PRH since brood year 2014.
 Shortly prior to release, roughly 1,000 subyearlings from each of the five rearing ponds were captured and scanned with a V-detector to determine the proportions of adipose clipped CWT fish and adipose intact CWT fish within the sample.
 These proportions at release were compared to the proportions reported as ponded.
-In general, these two groups of proportions were generally similar for each brood year with the exception of brood years 2018 and 2019 (Table A.2).
-The results of the quality control sampling for the 2018 brood year found that the observed CWT rates were higher than the expected rates for rearing ponds D and E; whereas during 2019 the observed CWT rates were notably lower for

-Pond D. The observed CWT rates were notably higher than the expected rates for Pond E and similar for the other ponds.
+In general, these two groups of proportions were generally similar for each brood year except for brood years 2018, 2019 and 2021 (Table A.2).
+The results of the quality control sampling for the 2018 brood year found that the observed CWT rates were higher than the expected rates for rearing ponds D and E. The 2019 results showed that observed CWT rates were notably lower for Pond D and similar for the other ponds.
+The 2021 results showed the observed CWT rates were notably higher than the expected rates for Pond E and similar for the other ponds.